David Whiting: Early life and education

 During those years, Whiting took dance classes at a high-society school, where he met Eleanor Lanahan, daughter of Frances Scott Fitzgerald.
 They were acquainted from cotillion and debutante balls, where Whiting would be a dance partner for young women, and in November 1963, Lanahan wrote to ask him to accompany her to a holiday ball.

-Whiting skipped his senior year and enrolled at Georgetown University that fall, but underperformed academically his freshman year and had to leave.
+Whiting skipped his senior year and enrolled at Georgetown University that fall, but underperformed academically in his freshman year and had to leave.
 He then found a job as a script writer for documentary company Trans Africa Films, and left to work in the Libyan Sahara, becoming fitter and slimmer.
 He described the trip as the "greatest experience of [his] life."
 Fearing that he would not have any future prospects upon his return without his high school diploma, he wrote Davis from the Sahara to seek his assistance in applying to college again, saying: "I am not merely asking, I am begging – will you help me?
 It may be the last time anyone can."

 He became an English major in the Haverford College class of 1968, enrolling as a sophomore with Davis' help.
 He was popular among women, particularly at nearby Bryn Mawr College while there, though an ex-girlfriend of the time described him as not overly handsome and suggested the other women, like her, were intrigued by his eccentric nature and film connections, describing him as "a person in a lot of psychic pain."
 While at Haverford, Whiting went to visit a friend at Princeton University and posed as a student there to impress Lanahan.
 He wrote a thesis on either F. Scott Fitzgerald or Hamlet, according to his mother.